+3 Credits (3 Lecture 0 Lab 0 Shop)

+3 hrs/wk (3 hrs Lecture) 15 wks

-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This is an introductory drafting course utilizing AutoCad on Windows based-personal computers.
+This is an introductory drafting course utilizing AutoCad on Windows basedpersonal computers.
 This course offers an overview of CAD - what can be done and how to do it, including a coverage of drafting fundamentals.
 Students will learn the necessary commands and functions to produce a variety of two-dimensional drawings.
 This course uses a hands-on approach, with all topics being directly applied in the CAD lab.